 This helps VPN users access streaming service libraries from other countries locked by geographic restrictions.
 It can also help users in areas with strict internet censorship laws (like Russia, China, or North Korea) get around their government's oppressive rules and access the internet unrestrictedly.

 The information doesn't just travel, though.
 It's also encrypted using top-of-the-line military-grade encryption.
 That means that even if someone were to gain access to your information, they'd never be able to use it.
+This is something you might want to add for businesses.

 How Does a VPN Keep Your Data Private?